The NBA Logo and the History Behind the Design

 Design Elements of the NBA Logo

 The photo of Jerry West that inspired the NBA logo caught Siegel’s trained eye for good reason.
-Even when reduced to a silhouette it seems to glide across the page.
+Even when reduced to a silhouette, it seems to glide across the page.
 It’s a dynamic image that accurately captures the nature of the sport.

 Lastly, in choosing one of the league’s superstars as inspiration for the logo, Siegel was able to highlight what truly sets the NBA apart.
-Arguably even more so than other sports, the NBA has long been propelled to success by the popularity of a handful of truly spectacular players.
+Arguably, even more so than other sports, the NBA has long been propelled to success by the popularity of a handful of truly spectacular players.
 Choosing to showcase one of these players in the design of their logo was a wise decision and an essential design element of the NBA logo.

-Popularity of the NBA Logo
+The popularity of the NBA Logo

-Though it’s original purpose of rebranding the NBA may have been served long ago, the NBA logo still remains incredibly popular.
+Though the original purpose of rebranding the NBA may have been served long ago, the NBA logo still remains incredibly popular.
 It can be seen on a vast variety of merchandise, from clothing and apparel to posters and decorations and everything in-between.
 In this way, the popularity of the NBA’s logo continues to earn the league immense amounts of money in merchandise sales.

-This aspect of a logo’s potential is oft overlooked during its initial creation, but it is still an incredibly important factor to consider; design a logo that is appealing enough and it may just pay for itself many times over in merchandise sales alone.
+This aspect of a logo’s potential is often overlooked during its initial creation, but it is still an incredibly important factor to consider; design a logo that is appealing enough, and it may just pay for itself many times over in merchandise sales alone.
 While your brand may not sell as many t-shirts as the NBA, having a great-looking logo that you can put to use on your products never hurts, especially if you own a brand that people would be proud to display.